fncbook/fnc/chapter8/inviter.md

 ## Dynamic shifting

 There is a clear opportunity for positive feedback in {numref}`Algorithm {number} <algorithm-inviter-inviter>`.
 The convergence rate of inverse iteration improves as the shift gets closer to the true eigenvalue—and the algorithm computes improving eigenvalue estimates!
 If we update the shift to $s=\beta_k$ after each iteration, the convergence accelerates.
-You are asked to implement this algorithm in {ref}`Exercise 6 <problem-inviter-dynamicshift>`.
+You are asked to implement this algorithm in @problem-inviter-dynamicshift.

 ```{index} convergence rate; quadratic
 ```